 Reason has undergone some big changes over the past couple of years.
 In 2019, its developer, Propellerhead Software, became Reason Studios, and version 11 of the rack-based DAW was released.
 This introduced the Reason Rack Plugin, which enables the DAW’s core tools to be used as a VST 3 or AU plugin within another DAW.

 Of course, you can still use Reason as your main DAW, but with the stock instruments and effects now available to use anywhere you like, and a new MIDI Out device for controlling your external gear, this is the most attractive that the software has looked in years.

 Read the Reason Studios Reason 12 review

 Has it really been almost nine years since the launch of the first version of Bitwig Studio?
 It has indeed, though that still makes it a relative infant in DAW terms.

 The application has come a long way in that time, though, throwing off the shackles of its inevitable Ableton Live comparisons - the two share a number of original developers and some significant workflow similarities - by adding multiple features that have bolstered Bitwig’s reputation as possibly the most inventive DAW on the market.

 More than 17 years after a fresh-faced John Mayer helped to launch it at Macworld, GarageBand has matured into a pretty capable DAW.
-Sure, it’s great for beginners, but dig a little deeper and you’ll find some rather more advanced features, too.
+Sure, it’s great for newbies, but dig a little deeper and you’ll find some rather more advanced features, too.

 Non-musicians can simply sequence the supplied audio loops, but a decent collection of software instruments comes supplied, too, as does multitrack recording functionality and a good selection of virtual guitar amps and stompboxes.
 Drummer is great for automatically generating beats, Smart Controls make for more pleasant editing of sounds, and you can even use the Logic Remote iPad app to control the software.